azat-io/token-limit/readme.md

 Token Limit helps you monitor how many tokens your AI context files consume.
 Set token budgets for your prompts, documentation, and configs, then get alerts when limits are exceeded.

-Keep your AI costs predictable and avoid hitting context window limits.
+Keep your AI costs predictable and avoid hitting context window limits that break your applications.

+## Why

+AI context files are becoming a standard part of modern development workflows.
+Projects now commonly include `.context/`, `CLAUDE.md`, `.clinerules`, `.cursorrules`, and other AI instruction files directly in their repositories.

+As these files grow in size and complexity, it becomes crucial to monitor their token consumption to avoid unexpected API costs and context window limitations.

 ## Key Features